CartoDB/carto-react-template/template/src/docs/documentation.md

 This guide will show you how to proceed if you want to add a new layer to your application.

-As a first step, we need to link the application with your CARTO's account, edit the src/config/cartoSlice.js file and add your own credentials to the initialState object
+As a first step, we need to link the application with your CARTO's account, edit the src/config/cartoSlice.js file and add your own credentials to the initialState object:

 ``` javascript